-Local Service 3.1: Economic Developm Local Service 3.1: Economic Development Activity Council's Role Performance Measure July to December 2014 January to June 2015 Economic Development Initiatives Support economic development through the shared service arrangement with Campbelltown and Wollondilly Councils as part of the Macarthur Regional Organisation of Councils Participation in MACROC Council's Economic Development Officer continues to attend MACROC events and participate in discussing potential regional projects and issues, particularly in relation to economic development.
+Activity Council's Role Performance Measure July to December 2014 January to June 2015 Economic Development Initiatives Support economic development through the shared service arrangement with Campbelltown and Wollondilly Councils as part of the Macarthur Regional Organisation of Councils Participation in MACROC Council's Economic Development Officer continues to attend MACROC events and participate in discussing potential regional projects and issues, particularly in relation to economic development.
 This included participating in developing and promoting the MACROC Business Survey 2014, designed to monitor business performance and confidence.
 Council's Economic Development Officer actively promoted economic development and associated activities using a variety of methods including Councils website and an Economic Development Newsletter.
-Where appropriate, Council supported MACROC initiatives and projects of an economic development nature and promoted via these methods.
+Where appropriate, Council supported MACROC initiatives and projects of ar economic development nature and promoted via these methods.
 Represent Council at Chambers of Commerce meetings Council is represented at Chamber meetings Council's Economic Development Officer continues to attend Chamber of Commerce meetings and provides a Council update at each meeting.
 NB: Council temporarily withdrew its membership from the Camden Chamber of Commerce in September 2014.
-Council's Economic Development Officer continued to attend Chamber of Commerce meetings and provided a Council update at each meeting.
+Council's Economic Development Officer continued to attend Chamber Commerce meetings and provided a Council update at each meeting.
 NB: Council temporarily withdrew its membership from the Camden Chamber of Commerce in September 2014.
 Implementation of the Economic Development Strategy Selected priority strategies are implemented Economic Development Officer continues to pursue implementation of Economic Development Strategy including the distribution of the Economic Development Summer 2014 electronic newsletter and monthly electronic communication to a database of over 700 stakeholders.
-Council joined the Small Business Friendly Council Program in September 2014.
+Council joined the Small Business Economic Development Officer continued to pursue implementation Economic Development Strategy including the distribution of the Economic Development electronic newsletter and bi-monthly electronic communication to a database of over 720 stakeholders.
+Quarterly report provided to the Office Friendly Council Program in September 2014.
 As part of this program Council committed to a range of business improvement initiatives and is required to report to the Office of the NSW Small Business Commissioner (OSBC) on a quarterly basis.
-Initiatives to be implemented during the next twelve months include: Development and implementation of an On-Time Economic Development Officer continued to pursue implementation of Economic Development Strategy including the distribution of the Economic Development electronic newsletter and bi-monthly electronic communication to a database of over 720 stakeholders.
-Quarterly report provided to the Office of the NSW Small Business Commissioner (OSBC) on Small Business Friendly Council (SBFC) Program initiatives.
-Initiatives completed during this period include: the development and implementation of an On-Time Payment Policy; development and implementation of an online DA information package and guide
+Initiatives to be implemented during the next twelve months include: Development and implementation of an On-Time of the NSW Small Business Commissioner (OSBC) on Small Business Friendly Council (SBFC) Program initiatives.
+Initiatives completed during this period include the development and implementation of an On-Time Payment Policy; development and implementation of an online DA